Jimmy Lai: National security law and arrests

 On 30 June 2020, the Hong Kong national security law was enacted by China's parliament, by-passing the Legislative Council of Hong Kong.
 Before the law was enacted, Lai called it "a death knell for Hong Kong" and alleged that it would destroy the territory's rule of law.

-On 10 August 2020, Lai was arrested at his home for alleged collusion with foreign forces (a crime under the new national security law) as well as fraud.
+On 10 August 2020, Lai was arrested at his home for alleged collusion with foreign forces (a crime under the new national security law) and fraud.
 Other Next Digital staff were also arrested, and police searched the home of both Lai and his son.
 Later in the morning, approximately 200 Hong Kong police officers raided the offices of Apple Daily in Tseung Kwan O Industrial Estate, seizing around 25 boxes of materials.
 HSBC took the step to freeze his bank account.

 After Lai was arrested, the stock price of Next Digital rose as high as 331 per cent on 11 August.
 Bail was set at HK$300,000 (approx. US$38,705), with a surety of HK$200,000 (approx. US$25,803).
 Apple Daily said that more than 500,000 copies of its subsequent day's paper were printed, five times the usual number.
 The front page of Apple Daily showed an image of Lai in handcuffs with the headline: "Apple Daily must fight on."

 The Hong Kong and Macao Affairs Office, an agency of mainland China, welcomed the arrest and called for Lai to be severely punished.
 The Hong Kong Journalists Association described the raid as "horrendous" and unprecedented in Hong Kong.
 The Democratic Party accused the government of trying to create a chilling effect in the Hong Kong media industry.
 Former governor Chris Patten called the events "the most outrageous assault yet" on Hong Kong's press.
 The head of the University of Hong Kong journalism department called the raid an "outrageous, shameful attack on press freedom".

-Other pro-democracy figures were arrested for national security crimes on the same day, including Agnes Chow, Wilson Li, Andy Li, and at least four others.

-On 2 December 2020, Lai reported to the police station as part of his bail condition for his August arrest related to on-going national security law violation but was immediately arrested by police for alleged fraud, in that he and two Next Digital executives allegedly violated lease terms for Next Digital office space.
+On 2 December 2020, Lai reported to the police station as part of his bail condition for his August arrest related to ongoing national security law violation but was immediately arrested by police for alleged fraud, in that he and two Next Digital executives allegedly violated lease terms for Next Digital office space.
 Police referred to a further investigation into possible national security law violation against one of the three, apparently referring to Lai.
 The case was adjourned until April 2021, with Lai being denied bail.